KatieWatkins/digital-frameworks-hw/homework2.md

   3. Reducing Unnecessary Barriers for Relative Foster Parents Act
   4. Accelerating Individuals into the Workforce Act

-On the flip side, there was never a time when a majority of Republicans voted no and Biggs voted yes.
+On the flip side, there was never a time when the majority of Republicans voted no and Biggs voted yes.